BjornMelin/grammarly-mcp/README.md

 export BROWSER_USE_API_KEY="bu_..."           # from cloud.browser-use.com
 export BROWSER_USE_PROFILE_ID="profile_..."   # profile synced with Grammarly login export LOG_LEVEL="info"                       # optional: debug | info | warn | error

+# Optional: Claude API key (only if not using 'claude login')
+# export CLAUDE_API_KEY="sk-ant-..."          # for API key billing instead of subscription
 ```

 **Creating a Browser Use profile:**